sheelshah9/DevOpsPipeline/README.md

        - If manually providing inventory.ini file, then put it inside cm/ folder.
     - `pipeline canary master broken`

-`NOTE:` <br>
+ #### NOTE:
- `- We have used ssh keys in order to provision droplet in digital ocean.
-So for that follow below steps before running pipeline prod up`:
+- We have used ssh keys in order to provision droplet in digital ocean.
+So for that follow below steps before running pipeline prod up`: <br>
-    - create ssh (private-public key pair) using keygen.
+    - create ssh (private-public key pair) using keygen. <br>
-    - Add private key to /cm/roles/set_env/templates/private_key file
+    - Add private key to /cm/roles/set_env/templates/private_key file. <br>
-    - Add public key to digital ocean and copy the fingerprint of that key.
+    - Add public key to digital ocean and copy the fingerprint of that key.  <br>
-    - set environment variable FINGERPRINT=<string copied above>
+    - set environment variable FINGERPRINT= `<string copied above>`

- `- Tomcat is running on port 9090 (instead of default 8080 port).
-And so the url after deploy will be IP:9090/iTrust2` <br>
+- Tomcat is running on port 9090 (instead of default 8080 port).
+And so the url after deploy will be IP:9090/iTrust2`.
- `- Provide digital ocean api-token when running prod up command`
+- Provide digital ocean api-token when running prod up command.

 ### Issues and experiences: